 The future is now, in the trucking industry.
 Motor carriers are using more electronic systems and software programs than ever to run their operations.
 You can build a successful business by making sense of the massive amount of data these systems collect.

 Some systems can do it all, from accounting to efficiency management and everything else in between.
 Other systems are built to be powerful in only one area – an excellent example of this would be a fuel card that keeps records of all fuel purchases.
-IFTA programs are another good example of a powerful standalone software program.
+IFTA software can be especially powerful.

 Have you ever had problems connecting two electronic devices, which won’t work out for some reason?
 It’s frustrating.